Here's everything you should know about Valentine's Day 2023 and history behind this day of love

-With all the hardship of the last two years it’s been a difficult time for everyone, couples included, so if your relationship withstood the test of time up to Valentine’s Day 2023 then congratulations.
+With all the hardship of the last two years it’s been a difficult time for couples, so if your relationship withstood the test of time up to Valentine’s Day 2023 then congrats.

-The day marks an opportunity for people in love to express their feelings, typically with lavish outings or less-so luxurious last-minute petrol station flower bouquets (it’s the thought that counts right?)
+The day marks an opportunity for people in love to express their feelings, typically with romantic restaurants or less-so luxurious last-minute petrol station flower bouquets (it’s the thought that counts right?)

 Every year people ask what are we celebrating on Valentine’s Day, why is 14 February associated with romance, and who was Saint Valentine?
 Here’s what we know.